 Adolescent pregnancy and parenthood are closely associated with a host of social and economic issues that affect teen parents, their children and society.
-Teenage mothers are less likely to finish high school and are more likely than their peers to live in poverty, depend on public assistance, and be in poor health.
+Teenage mothers are less likely to finish high school and are more likely to live in poverty, depend on public assistance, and be in poor health than slightly older mothers.
 Their children are more likely to suffer health and cognitive disadvantages, come in contact with the child welfare and correctional systems, live in poverty, drop out of high school and become teen parents themselves.
-According to the National Campaign to Prevent Teen and Unplanned Pregnancy, the annual public cost of teen childbearing—due to higher costs of public health care, foster care, incarceration and lost tax revenue—is nearly $11 billion.
+According to a recently updated analysis by the National Campaign to Prevent Teen and Unplanned Pregnancy, the annual public cost of teen childbearing—due to higher costs of public health care, foster care, incarceration and lost tax revenue—is nearly $9.4 billion.

 |Birth rate per 1,000 teen girls, aged 15 -19